 - Sesame seeds are hulled and washed.

 - Hulled seeds are roasted on a giant stone bed heated with fire.

 - They use stone mills to turned the roasted hulled sesame seeds into a paste which is called tahini.

-Black sesame paste also known as Kuro Neri Goma is a Japanese condiment which is used to make sweet and savory dishes.
+Black sesame paste also known as Kuro Neri Goma is a Japanese condiment that is used to make sweet and savory dishes.
 You can buy it online* or make it at home.
 Make sure it is 100% black sesame seeds (and maybe sesame oil).
 Its taste is quite rich and nutty, maybe even more than tahini made of white sesame seeds.

-Sunflower Seeds (or Sunbutter)
+Sunflower seeds (or Sunbutter)